Devanshu15/Ion-Portal/README.md

 This portal is a single page application, built to display following technical capabilities:

-1. Angular : Framework used to build the application.
+1. Angular : Framework to build the application.
 2. ngrx : For state management.
 3. Angular material : For building UI.
-2. JavaScript (ES6)
+2. TypeScript
 3. CSS3
 4. HTML
 5. ExpressJS: NodeJS Server to mock a prod server.